Marketers, entrepreneurs, and business owners assume that most people make decisions by conducting research and then weighing the options.

 - Show a discounted price based on a higher original price.
 You see this often when someone posts the suggested “retail” price which is crossed out and you’re instead presented with a lower price.
 Even if the final price is still high, the initial price was anchored and influenced how consumers perceive the actual price.

 - Customers can subconsciously anchor to any number – it doesn’t have to be a price.
 So, featuring any higher number next to your price increases your chance of a sale.
-Consider showing the number of items sold, the number of customers who have purchased, or even another unrelated item with a higher price.
+Consider showing the number of items sold, the number of customers who have purchased, or even another unrelated item at a higher price.

 The bottom line is that the person who makes the first offer sets the anchor.